 Research Interests:

 My research interests fit within the broad subfield of political economy --- addressing questions that might be characterized as both international and comparative.
 I am interested in the effects of international cooperation strategies on the production and distribution of public goods --- particularly with regard to health, democracy promotion, and the environment.
 Specifically, my work focuses on two primary questions.
 First, how do problem structures affect the design and effectiveness of international efforts?
 Second, how do varying cooperation strategies among different types of actors --- intergovernmental organizations, non-governmental organizations, donor states, and recipient states --- affect the production of a public good?
-For a detailed research statement, click here.

 Peer Reviewed Publications: